 To All User Assistance Developers,

-There is no question that the software development world offers a lot of excitement and challenging work.
-In the area of software user assistance we are particularly challenged by having to master a wide range of disciplines.
+The area of professional interest called software user assistance is always a mix of new and old.
+Some aspects of the work seems to stay the same year after year.
+However, the tools, technologies, and processes are always evolving.
+One of the enjoyable aspects of working with software user assistance is that there are opportunities to wear a lot of different hats.
+We are particularly challenged by having to master a wide range of disciplines.
 From foundation skills like writing and editing—to the coding of content—to usability testing and user interface design, we find ourselves in a profession that is difficult to define.
 What is it that we really do?

 The objective of this survey is to take a snapshot of our collective professional life in an attempt to identify what we value in our daily work as user assistance professionals:

-- What emphasis do we place on writing and editing—versus coding and design skills?
+- What emphasis do we place on various skills?

 - What platforms do we support?